processfeedback/process-feedback-workshops/README.md

 | 10:55 AM |    5 min  | 🖥️ Presentation by [Shea Kerkhoff](https://www.linkedin.com/in/mskerkhoff/), Associate Professor at University of Missouri-St. Louis |
 | 11:00 AM |    5 min  | [OPTIONAL] QnA |

+## Additional Logistics
+* We will list your name publicly on our workshop page; please let us know if you do not want your name to be public.
+* In the Discussion board document, please write your questions, your testimonials, comments, feedback, or any ideas to improve our workshop for next time.
+* You can help us by returning as a speaker in our future workshops.
+Please let us know if you are willing to help us by becoming a speaker in the future.
+* We are looking for journalists to cover our work.
+If you know anyone please kindly help us connect to them.
+* If you would like me to give a talk or do a workshop at your campus or department, I will be more than happy to do so.
+Please email me and we can chat further.
+* You can do the quiz anytime during the workshop or after.
+There are 10 multiple-choice questions and you should score a 100% in order to receive a certificate.
+You can attempt as many times as needed.

 ## Facilitator
 * [Badri Adhikari](https://badriadhikari.github.io/)
 * Contact: `badri@processfeedback.org` or `adhikarib@umsl.edu`